jacoborus/wiretree/README.md

 }
 ```

 A Wiretree plugin is a function exposed as 'module.exports.wiretree', with its dependencies names declared as arguments.
-Plugins has to return the rendered module.
-If your plugin doesn't nedd to return a module just return `true` in order to continue (this is important for async loading).
+Plugins returns the rendered module.
+If your plugin doesn't need to return a module simply return `true` in order to continue (this is important for async loading).

 **`plugin.js`:**
 ```js